Political dynasties fueling crises in Africa, analysts say | DW | 04.01.2022

 According to him, such leaders fear the repercussions of leaving office and facing accountability, so they will do all they can to protect themselves by prolonging lineage.

-Alidu agrees, saying because such leaders "have made a lot of investments… they want somebody who can either continue that particular process that they have started or somebody who can protect the investment interest of the family with those particular resources."
+Alidu agrees, saying that because such leaders "have made a lot of investments … they want somebody who can either continue that particular process that they have started or somebody who can protect the investment interest of the family with those particular resources."

 But where a political dynasty thrives amid a lack of competitiveness and transparency, so does bad governance and economic mismanagement.